 - Blue mist shrub

 03 of 05

 When we turn to ground covers that can be classified as drought-resistant plants, we're faced with some tough choices.
 Many are invasive or, at the very least, aggressive.
 This fact, however, should not take us by surprise.
-Think of what job the classic "ground cover" is grown to perform: to spread out over time and cover a patch of ground that would otherwise be bare (until the weeds take root).
-It should not shock us, then, that some of them simply perform this job too well (from our perspective).
+Think of what job the classic ground cover is grown to perform: to spread out over time and cover a patch of ground that would otherwise be bare (until the weeds take root).
+It should not be surprising that some of them simply perform this job too well (from a gardener's perspective).

-In the list linked to at left, I do warn you about some popular ground covers that are rated as invasive in North America.
-An aggressive plant that you might also hesitate to grow (in spite of its good qualities) is Virginia creeper (technically, it's not considered "invasive" in North America because it's a native there).
+An aggressive plant that you might hesitate to grow (in spite of its good qualities) is Virginia creeper (technically, it's not considered "invasive" in North America because it's a native there).
 Virginia creeper will climb if given any support to grow up (trees, fences, etc.), but in the absence of any such support it can function as a ground cover.
 A much better-behaved ground cover that does not require a lot of water is creeping thyme.
+Other popular options include:

 04 of 05

 Ornamental grasses are very useful in landscaping.
 In addition to exhibiting a tolerance for dry weather, many grasses are also deer-resistant.
 In terms of plant texture and form, they furnish the landscape designer with handy tools for injecting contrast into landscaping.